Manage data securely. Create value. Minimize risks.

 🔒 Key Management & Recovery:

-• Secure key management with contingency plans for key loss.
+Secure key management with contingency plans for key loss scenarios.

 🛡 ️ Compliance & Auditing:

-• Demonstration of compliance with data protection and security requirements (e.g., GDPR, HIPAA).
+Demonstration of adherence to data protection and security requirements (e.g., GDPR, HIPAA).

-💡 Expert Tip:Regular review and testing of backup and archive processes are essential for the security and availability of data.
+💡 Expert Tip:Regular review and testing of backup and archive processes are essential for data security and availability.
 Organizations should rely on open standards, automation, and continuous improvement.

 How are DLM processes implemented for legacy systems and legacy data?